dannyglv182/TicketTriage/README.md

 ## Overview

-This project allows a player to play a quick game of connect four against the computer through a simple frontend interface that interacts with the backend.
+This project allows a user to submit a suport ticket, where the OpenAI API then assigns priority and catigorizes the issue.
 The goal of this project was to strengthen my understanding of:
 - OpenAI API
 - REST APIs